epic-gateway/true-ingress/test/ebpf/README.md

 TC attached and configured on both **EGW** and **Node1**.

 - Configure tunnel with empty *remote ip:port* and wait for GUE Ping to fill *remote ip:port*.
-- Uses GUE ping with service-id + group-id + security key
+- Uses GUE ping with tunnel-id

 Run: